openpublishoperation/azure-content/articles/active-directory/active-directory-saas-halogen-software-tutorial.md

-<properties
+---
-	pageTitle="Tutorial: Azure Active Directory integration with Halogen Software" description="Learn how to configure single sign-on between Azure Active Directory and Halogen Software." services="active-directory"
+title: 'Tutorial: Azure Active Directory integration with Halogen Software'
+description: Learn how to configure single sign-on between Azure Active Directory and Halogen Software.
-	documentationCenter=""
-	authors="jeevansd"
-	manager="stevenpo"
-	editor=""/>

-<tags
-	ms.service="active-directory"
-	ms.workload="identity"
-	ms.tgt_pltfrm="na"
-	ms.devlang="na"
-	ms.topic="article"
-	ms.date="02/01/2016"
-	ms.author="jeedes"/>
+services: active-directory
+documentationcenter:
+authors: jeevansd
+manager: stevenpo
+editor:

+ms.service: active-directory
+ms.workload: identity
+ms.tgt_pltfrm: na
+ms.devlang: na
+ms.topic: article
+ms.date: 02/01/2016
+ms.author: jeedes

+---
 # Tutorial: Azure Active Directory integration with Halogen Software
 The objective of this tutorial is to show you how to integrate Halogen Software with Azure Active Directory (Azure AD).<br>Integrating Halogen Software with Azure AD provides you with the following benefits:

-- You can control in Azure AD who has access to Halogen Software
+* You can control in Azure AD who has access to Halogen Software
-- You can enable your users to automatically get signed-on to Halogen Software (Single Sign-On) with their Azure AD accounts
+* You can enable your users to automatically get signed-on to Halogen Software (Single Sign-On) with their Azure AD accounts
-- You can manage your accounts in one central location - the Azure Active Directory Portal
+* You can manage your accounts in one central location - the Azure Active Directory Portal

 If you want to know more details about SaaS app integration with Azure AD, see [What is application access and single sign-on with Azure Active Directory](active-directory-appssoaccess-whatis.md).

 ## Prerequisites
 To configure Azure AD integration with Halogen Software, you need the following items:

-- An Azure AD subscription
+* An Azure AD subscription
-- A Halogen Software single-sign on enabled subscription
+* A Halogen Software single-sign on enabled subscription

+> [!NOTE]
-> [AZURE.NOTE] To test the steps in this tutorial, we do not recommend using a production environment.
+> To test the steps in this tutorial, we do not recommend using a production environment.
+>
+>
 To test the steps in this tutorial, you should follow these recommendations:

-- You should not use your production environment, unless this is necessary.
+* You should not use your production environment, unless this is necessary.
-- If you don't have an Azure AD trial environment, you can get a one-month trial [here](https://azure.microsoft.com/pricing/free-trial/).
+* If you don't have an Azure AD trial environment, you can get a one-month trial [here](https://azure.microsoft.com/pricing/free-trial/).

 ## Scenario Description
 The objective of this tutorial is to enable you to test Azure AD single sign-on in a test environment. <br>
 The scenario outlined in this tutorial consists of two main building blocks:

 1. Adding Halogen Software from the gallery
 2. Configuring and testing Azure AD single sign-on

 ## Adding Halogen Software from the gallery
 To configure the integration of Halogen Software into Azure AD, you need to add Halogen Software from the gallery to your list of managed SaaS apps.